-I like the Vulcan Utility and Rogue Utility bench the most.
+I also like the Vulcan Utility and Rogue Utility bench.
 Both of these units are strong, stable, supportive, comfortable, and 12″ wide.
-There are no max loads to be concerned with, and they are both very reasonably priced.
+There are no max loads to be concerned with, and they are both reasonably priced.
 After shipping, these two units cost just about the same so it’s six of one, half a dozen of the other.
-However, the Vulcan is 17½” high which is within IPF spec, whereas 18″ is not (that’s splitting hairs though).
+That said, the FB-5000 Competition Bench is still a lot more bench for less money, in my opinion.

-The Monster Utility Bench with Fat Pad is a personal favorite, but it’s not as cost-effective as these other two.
-I would probably avoid the CFF, York, and Titan bench for the reasons discussed in their respective sections.
+The Monster Utility Bench with Fat Pad is a personal favorite, but it’s not as cost-effective as these others.
+I would avoid the CFF, York, and Titan bench for the reasons discussed in their respective sections.

 Adjustable Incline Benches

 Adjustable benches will set you back a little more cash than flat benches, that is assuming you buy one of a reasonably decent quality.
 Any bench under about $200 in the adjustable world is pretty much garbage, and there is a good chance that you’ll be disappointed in the stability, feel, and available settings of something that cheap.

-It’s helpful to have an idea of what angles you expect from your incline bench before you pull the trigger on one.
+It’s quite helpful to have an idea of what angles you expect from your incline bench before you pull the trigger on one.
 My suggestion is to make sure that your bench has at least four or five settings ranging from 0º to about 80-85º.
 You won’t actually need a full 90º setting as that setting puts your torso in a forward-leaning position; 85º is fine.
 Also consider the angle of the seat relative to the pad.
 The closer you get to having a perpendicular seat the better.
 Benches with seats that are always flat (or close to) it are the worst.